School: Duke University

 Instructor: Emma Rasiel

-Graded: Students must successfully complete all graded assignments to complete this course.
+Graded: Students must successfully complete all graded assignments to pass the course.